ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 {: #troubleshooting-step3-actions}

 * Use connection pooling in your application
-* Avoid opening a new connection per request
+* Avoid opening a new connection for each request
 * Close unused cursors

 Connection limits are determined by your deployment plan.

 ### Step 4: Check replication health
 {: #troubleshooting-step4}

 Replication lag can affect read performance and data freshness.